ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 Importantly, we organize our sprints with backloog grooming sessions before the beginning of the next sprint.
 This way we can start a sprint with as fresh of priority as possible.

+Also, during this grooming session it's important that we make sure all tasks have an up-to-date acceptance criteria based on all of the information we have available.

 ## Day 1 - Sprint end & review, start of new sprint

 We end the previous sprint and start the next one on the same day.